luxass/github-action-template-vite/README.md

 # github-action-template-vite

-An opinionated github actions template
+An opinionated GitHub Actions Template using [vite](https://vitejs.dev) for bundling.

 ## Try it now!